The Legend of Heroes: Trails to Azure

 is a 2011 role-playing video game developed by Nihon Falcom.
 The game is the fifth installment of the Trails series, itself a part of the larger The Legend of Heroes series.
 Trails to Azure serves as a sequel to Trails from Zero (2010), forming the second and final part of the series' Crossbell arc.

-Trails to Azure released in Japan for the PlayStation Portable in 2011 with no release outside of Asia until 2023, when it was published by NIS America for Windows, PlayStation 4, and Nintendo Switch.
+Trails to Azure released in Japan for the PlayStation Portable in 2011 with no release outside of Asia until 2023, when it was published by NIS America for Windows, PlayStation 4, and Nintendo Switch, with ports to the PlayStation 5 and Nintendo Switch 2 set for release on September 10, 2026.
 The English release was based upon the work of a fan translation.

 Plot

 Trails to Azure is set a few months after the ending of Trails from Zero.
-The protagonists, the police's Special Support Section (SSS), are joined by new recruits – the Army sergeant major Noel Seeker and the former gang leader Wazy Hemisphere.
+The protagonists: Lloyd, Elie, Tio and Randy, the police's Special Support Section (SSS), and their adoptive daughter KeA, are joined by new recruits – the Army sergeant major Noel Seeker and the former gang leader Wazy Hemisphere.